FH-Campus-Wien-WEB/web24-exercise-1/README.md

 This blocks tells the server to send the string `!dlrow olleH` to a client making a `GET` request to the path `/movies`.
 You can check that the server is doing that by accessing [http://localhost:3000/movies](http://localhost:3000/movies).
 You will see the original, reversed data that the server sends.

-The second part of `server.js` you need to understand is
+The second part of `server.js` of interest to you is

 ```js
     app.use(express.static(path.join(__dirname, 'files')));
 ```

 This part tells the server to serve all files located in the `files` directory to a client requesting them.
 We are making use of so-called middleware to accomplish that.
 For now you do not need to understand how this works in detail, we are going to talk about middleware in future classes.
-The thing you need to understand is that this is the way how the `index.html` file located within the `files` directory on the server-side is being sent to the client.
+The thing you need to understand is that this is the way - configure -  how the `index.html` file located within the `files` directory on the server-side is being sent to the client.

 Now, browse the application again by pointing a browser to [http://localhost:3000/](http://localhost:3000/) and **open the page source**.
 You will find the contents of `server/files/index.html`.